mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

         :width: 600px
         :align: center

-        Schematic diagram of how different parts of a data object are handled.
+        Schematic diagram of how different parts of a atomic data object are handled.
         The red box around the center of the figure shows a schematic of the data components when a data object is constructed in memory.
 The boxes in the right-hand (black) box illustrate that the different